Who are we?

 We use your personal data to match your skills, experience and education with a potential employer.
 We will initially collect basic information on you such as contact details, job role and experience.
 If you express an interest in a specific appointment we will collect further information from you during the interview with a Barracuda consultant.
-If you are then selected to go through to the next stage, we will then be collecting more information and onwards in that manner.
+If you are then selected to go through to the next stage, we will then be collecting more information as required.

 We keep your information in accordance as follows:

-Candidate data: up to a maximum of 5 years from last contact
+Candidate data: up to a maximum of 5 years from point of creation or last update

-Interim Manager data: up to a maximum of 5 years from last contact
+Interim Manager data: up to a maximum of 5 years from point of creation or last update

-Client contact details: up to a maximum of 5 years from last contact
+Client contact details: up to a maximum of 5 years from point of creation or last update

 Who do we share your personal data with?